)}

 Cybersecify

 Picking the right penetration testing company in India for a SaaS startup in 2026 is harder than it looks.
-Ten archetypes are active in the market, pricing ranges from INR 30,000 to INR 15 lakh+ per engagement, and most vendor websites read interchangeably.
+Ten archetypes are active in the market, pricing spans more than an order of magnitude across them, and most vendor websites read interchangeably.
 This guide profiles 10 vendor archetypes covering the full delivery-model spectrum (founder-led boutique, PTaaS hybrid, distributed-tester platform, generalist boutique, enterprise / Big 4, compliance-stack add-on, freelance individual), with persona-fit recommendations for pre-Series-A through Series-B SaaS founders.
 Cybersecify publishes its pricing transparently: Startup Pentest INR 74,999 and Growth Pentest INR 1,79,999 with a public SOC 2 + ISO 27001 ready sample report for verification before any scoping call.

 Key findings